mit-han-lab/gan-compression/README.md

 --table_path datasets/table.txt
 ```

-You will get a preprocessed dataset in `database/cityscapes` and a mapping table (used to compute mAP) in `dataset/table.txt`.
+You will get a preprocessed dataset in `database/cityscapes` and a mapping table (used to compute mIoU) in `dataset/table.txt`.

-To support mAP computation, you need to download a pre-trained DRN model `drn-d-105_ms_cityscapes.pth` from http://go.yf.io/drn-cityscapes-models.
+To support mIoU computation, you need to download a pre-trained DRN model `drn-d-105_ms_cityscapes.pth` from http://go.yf.io/drn-cityscapes-models.
 By default, we put the drn model in the root directory of our repo.
 Then you can test our compressed models on cityscapes after you have downloaded our compressed models.

 ## [Training](docs/training_tutorial.md)